-The Wedgwood neighborhood is only a mile-and-a-half from the (former) Sand Point Naval Air Station at 7400 Sand Point Way NE.
-Because of its proximity to the naval base and because there was still so much available land in Wedgwood in the 1940s, during World War Two a lot of military families came to live in Wedgwood.
+The Wedgwood neighborhood is only a mile-and-a-half from the (former) Naval Air Station at 7400 Sand Point Way NE in Seattle.
+There was still so much available land in Wedgwood in the 1940s, so during World War Two a lot of military families came to live in Wedgwood.

 In 1945 the Seattle Housing Authority sought a site to build housing for civilian or military workers of the naval base, and they acquired what is now the Decatur School block, and some surrounding blocks around NE 77th Street and 43rd Ave NE.
 A complex of barracks buildings with a total of 315 living units was built.
 In 1948 the Shearwater Housing in Wedgwood was turned over to the Navy for exclusive use of residence for personnel assigned to the naval base at Sand Point.

-This historic event, the military housing era in Wedgwood, is remembered by a Wedgwood resident, Cynthia, who came to Seattle with her parents in 1956 when her father was assigned as a Chief Petty Officer at Sand Point Naval Air Station.
+This historic event, the military housing era in Wedgwood, is remembered by a Wedgwood resident, Cynthia, who came to Seattle with her parents in 1956 when her father was assigned as a Chief Petty Officer at the Naval Air Station-Seattle.
 Here Cynthia tells her story.

 “My father, Tiburcio, came to the USA at age 18 in 1929 to seek a better education, but because of the economic depression which began that year, he joined the countless migrant workers searching for work in the USA.